abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Types of categories](category_types_order.svg)

-We also defined a lot of categories of different things most notably the ones based on logics/programming languages.
-But also less serious categories, as for example the color-mixing one.
-We even saw that those two categories have some similarities, like they are both distributive lattices and have greatest and least objects.
+We also defined a lot of categories based on different things most notably the ones based on logics/programming languages, but also less "serious ones", as for example the color-mixing one.
+Serious or not, we saw that many of these categories share some similarities, as for example both the color-mixing order and categories that represent logic have greatest and least objects.

 ![Category of colors](category_color_mixing.svg)

-But how exactly can we pinpoint such similarities and understand what they mean.
-How can we utilize the insights that we got from recognizing all of these structures as categories?
-To do that, we must specify formal ways to connect categories to one another.
+To pinpoint such similarities and understand what they mean, we specify formal ways to connect categories to one another.

 Categorical Isomorphisms
 ===

 In chapter 1 we talked about set isomorphisms, which establish an equivalence between two sets.
-If you remember a set isomorphism is a two-way function between two sets.
-Or alternatively, you can think of an isomorphism as consisting of two "twin" functions each of which equals identity when composed with the other.
+If you remember a set isomorphism is a *two-way function* between two sets or, alternatively, two "twin" functions each of which equals identity when composed with the other.

 ![Set isomorphism](set_isomorphism.svg)

-Then, in chapter 4 we mentioned order isomorphisms.
-They were the same thing as set isomorphisms, but with one extra condition - aside from being there, the function that defines the isomorphism has to preserve the order of the elements i.e. all elements have to have the same arrows pointing to and from them.
+Then, in chapter 4, we mentioned order isomorphisms and saw that they are the same thing as set isomorphisms, but with one extra condition - aside from being there, the functions that define the isomorphism have to preserve the order of the elements i.e. all elements have to have the same arrows pointing to and from them.
 Or more formally put: **a** and **b**, **a ≤ b** iff **F(a) ≤ F(b)**.

 ![Order isomorphism](order_isomorphism.svg)

 We can extend this definition to work for categories as well.
-Unlike orders, categories can have more than one morphism between two objects, so the definition would be a little more complex: given two categories, an isomorphism between them is an invertible function between the underlying sets of objects, *and* an invertible function between the morphisms that connect them, which maps each morphism to a morphism with the same signature (if you haven't seen the word, the "signature" of a function is just its domain and codomain, so two functions have the same signature if they have the same domain and codomain.)
+However, unlike orders, categories can have more than one morphism between two objects, so the definition is a little more complex.
+It is the following: given two categories, an isomorphism between them is an invertible function between the underlying sets of objects, *and* an invertible function between the morphisms that connect them, which maps each morphism to a morphism with the same signature.
+If you haven't seen the word, the "signature" of a function is just its input and output, so two functions have the same signature if they have the same input and output.

 ![Category isomorphism](category_isomorphism.svg)

-Although longer, this definition is the same as the one we have for orders - it is just that with categories we can have more than one morphism between two objects and so we need to explicitly specify which one corresponds to which, while in order theory we only need to verify that the corresponding morphism actually exist (which is done by the condition we added.)
+Although longer, this definition is the same as the one we have for orders - it is just that with categories we can have more than one morphism between two objects and so we need to explicitly specify which one corresponds to which, while in order theory we only need to verify that the corresponding morphism actually exist (which is done by the *order-preserving* condition.)

 So those are categorical isomorphisms.
 But isomorphisms are actually very rare.
 The only one that comes to mind is the Curry-Howard-Lambek isomorphism from the last chapter.

-If two categories are isomorphic, then they basically contain the same data and it would be more accurately to refer to them as different representations of the same category, then as separate categories.
+If two categories are isomorphic they basically contain the same data and it would be more accurate to refer to them as different representations of the same category, then as separate categories.

 <!--
 comics: